Thorney Close: The Modern Estate

 In 1947, land around the manor was acquired by the Sunderland corporation who began to transform the area into a post-war social housing estate.
 By 1948 the first 77 homes had been built, ushering in the demolition of the historic manor which following the death of its last owner Violet Bulkley, had been made redundant.
 By 1971 the population had risen to just under 14,000.
 According to the 2001 Census, the population was 9,938, with 36.7% living in council houses.
 In the 2011 Census the population was 11,125, as reported as part of the Sandhill ward.

 The estate has three shopping arcades, a community centre, one working men's club, a recently built residential home for the elderly, three Methodist churches, and two primary schools, and a secondary school which was rebuilt in 2003.
 The former secondary school site is host to the new school, community centre, the local branch library, which was moved from Grindon and a walk in health centre.

 Most of the streets in Thorney Close begin with the letter "T".
 Such as, Telford Road, Twickenham Road, Torquay Road, Thorney Close Road, Taunton Square and Tadcaster Road.

 Deprivation

-According to the Indices of Deprivation published by the Department of the Environment, Transport and the Regions in 2000, Thorney Close ranks worst of all twenty-five wards in Sunderland for Income, Employment (55th most deprived ward in England), and Child Poverty (147th most deprived ward in England).
-It is second most deprived ward in Sunderland overall, behind Southwick.
+According to the Office of National Statistics Census 2021, Thorney Close ranks joint 2nd with Plains Farm for deprivation within Sunderland at 68.9%, falling from 74.7% in 2011.
+Hendon and docks ranked 1st at 69% of households being deprived.

-In Popular Culture
+In popular culture

 The estate was the feature location of a short-horror story "The Curse of Thorney Close" which embedded themes of poverty, crime and desperation into a tale of witchcraft in the area.